EmilStenstrom/conllu/README.md

 Token([('id', 1), ('form', 'My'), ('tag', 'TAG1|TAG2')])
 ```

 The only difference is that you now get the correct field name back when parsing.
-How let's say you want those two tags returned as a list instead of as a string you have to split.
-This can be done using `field_parsers`.
+Now let's say you want those two tags returned as a list instead of as a string.
+This can be done using the `field_parsers` argument.

 ```python
 >>> split_func = lambda line, i: line[i].split("|")